dialvare/MicroShift-OSTreeSystems-blog/README_ES.md

   - Change the *User name* if needed.
   - Set the *Password*.

 When finished, click on the **Begin Installation** button.
 Once completed, reboot the machine.
 Our node is currently running Fedora IoT as its operating system.
-We can use *SSH* to connect to the machine.
+We can use *ssh* to connect to the machine.
 Log in as *root* (we'll need full privilegies to deploy MicroShift) and enter the *password* provided during the installation:

 ````
 ssh -p 3022 root@127.0.0.1